Sadik-Hossain/my-obsidian-notes/YT Learning/nicolas cole/QnA.md

 ==Just start & be consistent.==

----
 ## what makes a good story impactful and valuable?
----
 the simple answer is, what makes a story impactful and valuable is\
 if the reader can see themselves in it.

 if the reader can't see themselves in it, it's not a very good story.

-and a lot of times you see you why most "*business content*" tends to not be very good, is because there's all of this belief that circulates in the business world of, your story is important!
+and a lot of times you see why most "*business content*" trends to not be very good, is because there's all of this belief that circulates in the business world of, your story is important!

 you have to tell your story\
 your startup story\